mole-cash/molecash/README.md

 Testing
 -------

-Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
-Please be patient and help out by testing other people's pull requests, and remember this is a security-critical project where any mistake might cost people lots of money.
+Testing and code review are critical components of the development process, but they have become a significant bottleneck in our workflow.
+The volume of pull requests we receive far exceeds our capacity to thoroughly review and test them in a timely manner.
+This situation creates delays and challenges in maintaining the pace of development while ensuring the quality and security of the codebase.

+Given the nature of this project, which is highly security-sensitive, every line of code must be meticulously examined to prevent vulnerabilities that could potentially lead to severe financial consequences for users.
+A single oversight or mistake could result in substantial monetary losses, making the review and testing process even more crucial.

+To address this bottleneck, we kindly ask for your patience and cooperation.
+If you have the capacity, please consider contributing by testing other people's pull requests.
+Your efforts in reviewing, testing, and providing feedback on proposed changes will not only help speed up the process but also enhance the overall reliability and security of the project.
+Collaborative efforts like these are essential in maintaining the integrity of a project where the stakes are so high.

+Remember, this is a community-driven initiative, and every contribution, no matter how small, plays a vital role in ensuring the project's success and safeguarding the interests of its users.
+Thank you for your understanding and support.

 ### Automated Testing